Introduction to country-by-country reporting

 The OECD requires certain data to be included in CbCR.
 See below for definitions of the key country-by-country reporting terms.

-Revenues are disclosed as a split between those from related-parties and those from unrelated parties.
-For CbCR, unrelated parties would include non-consolidated joint ventures and associates for the purposes of our 2019 Annual Report and Accounts.
+Revenues are disclosed as a split between those from related parties and those from third parties.
+For CbCR, third parties would include non-consolidated joint ventures and associates for the purposes of our Annual Report and Accounts 2020.

-Unrelated-party revenues include sales of products, interest income, dividend income and other income.
+Third-party revenues include sales of products, interest income, dividend income and other income.
 Related-party revenues include transactions between consolidated Group entities.
-An example of related-party revenues would be where our Trading organisation buys oil or gas from our Upstream organisation and sells it to our Downstream organisation.
+For example, related-party revenues arise if our Trading organisation buys oil or gas from our Upstream organisation and sells it to our Downstream organisation.

 Profit before tax

-This includes corporate income tax paid in 2019.
-In some cases, this may include payments made in relation to previous years as tax payments are often made in arrears.
-It also includes withholding tax accrued.
+This includes corporate income tax paid in 2020.
+In some cases, this may include payments made in relation to previous years or future years as tax payments are often made in arrears or in advance.
+It also includes accrued withholding taxes on dividend, interest and royalty payments to Shell entities.
+It does not include withholding taxes collected by Shell on dividends paid to shareholders.

 This information is sourced from local statutory accounts and is the amount of money invested in return for shares.